thunderpleco/aws-query-in-place/README.md

-# Topic 1 - S3 Select and Glacier Select
+# Topic 1 - Amazon S3 Select and Amazon Glacier Select

 **Sample Data**: Two CSV files which contains a list of airport name, code, location, etc.
 1. One small size file, 6M, with ~50k rows of records.
 2. Another large size file, 500M, with 4 millions rows of records.

-## S3 Select Builder Instruction:
+## Amazon S3 Select Builder Instruction:

-1. Go to S3 console and find the bucket called **builder[x]-us-west-2**, find the sample data file, and click the tab called **"Select From"**.
+1. Go to Amazon S3 console and find the bucket called **builder[x]-us-west-2**, find the sample data file, and click the tab called **"Select From"**.

 2. Tick **"File has header row"**, Run **"Preview"**, as well as the following SQL query: